-You can also run Oracle APEX on-premise or in a Private Cloud – anywhere where a database runs.
-It can be a physical, dedicated server, a virtualized machine, a docker image (you can run it on your laptop, fire it up on a train or a plane – it’s very popular among Oracle Application Express developers).
+You can also run Oracle APEX on-premise or in a Private Cloud – anywhere a database runs.
+It can be a physical, dedicated server, a virtualized machine, or a docker image (you can run it on your laptop or fire it up on a train or a plane – it’s very popular among APEX developers).
 You can also use it on Exadata – a super-powerful APEX physical server on cloud services.

-I’ve said a lot about how great APEX is, but some of you probably wonder how much this technology will cost you.
-Well, I’ve got some good news in this regard: you can download both APEX and ORDS for free.
+I’ve said a lot about how great APEX is, but some of you probably wonder how much this technology will cost.
+Well, I’ve got some good news: you can download both APEX and ORDS for free.
 Of course, that doesn’t mean APEX is free, per se.
 I’d rather say it doesn’t incur an additional cost on top of your Database license.

-When I say APEX is Oracle’s best-kept secret, the fact that it’s more or less free to use, and you can build really powerful applications with it, is actually what I mean by that sentence.
-It’s a really great technology and I feel it should always be considered when thinking about data-driven applications, which it excels at.
+When I say APEX is Oracle’s best-kept secret, the fact that it’s more or less free to use and you can build really powerful applications with it is what I mean by that sentence.
+It’s a really great technology, and I feel it should always be considered when thinking about data-driven applications which it excels at.

 Aria People is the HR tool for the Oracle Corporation.
 You can look up the name and job title of anybody who works in all the offices and companies, as well as find information on their manager and even their manager’s manager.
 It can also be used to log in holidays, time off, and do other tasks.

-The software has around 46k users a day and gets over 1.5 million page views on an average day (though I’ve heard on one day it exceeded 3 million), which makes it a great example of APEX’s scalability – it can easily scale up to these workloads.
+A few years back, the software had around 46k users a day and got over 1.5 million page views on an average day (though I’ve heard on one day it exceeded 3 million), which makes it a great example of APEX’s scalability – it can easily scale up to these workloads.
 In short, if your database can support so many users, then so can APEX.

-Another example is the Oracle Store, where you can click to buy items – software, hardware.
+Another example is the Oracle Store, where you can click to buy items – software and hardware.
 There are thousands of dollars of products available for purchase.

-And finally, over the past year, we’ve seen an influx of Covid-19-related applications.
+And finally, during the pandemic, we’ve seen an influx of Covid-19-related applications.
 These were built extremely quickly.

-- In the middle you see the propagation of the coronavirus, the screen is showing the areas heavily affected by it.
+- In the middle, you see the propagation of the coronavirus, and the screen shows the areas heavily affected by it.
 There are lots of different stats, buttons, and navigation options you can click.

 - On the left, there’s a Croatian website called “For each other” where you can request help or offer it to people in need.